mdelach121/Take-Home-Assignment---Object-Detection-Comparison/README.md

 - `yolov8n.pt` – a smaller, faster model
 - `yolov8s.pt` – a slightly larger, more accurate model

-For each image and each model, we record:
+For each image and each model, I recorded:
 - Inference time (seconds)
 - Number of objects detected
 - Average detection confidence (probability)